Hakomi therapy open multilevel training

 The Hakomi method has developed easy, yet powerful practical exercises - often playful and pleasurable - that allow us to discover these patterns as they are operating in the moment.
 The key to the whole method is loving presence - a particular state of mind that creates the best possibility of a healing relationship.
 It means, first and foremost, that we see the client or the other person as a source of inspiration and nourishment.

 Bettina is a body psychotherapist and Hakomi trainer based in Dusseldorf.
+You can read about Bettina here.

 Who is this